mrets/Help/projects_new_generator.md

 # Register a New Generator

-The following information will guide you through the steps necessary to register a Project in your M-RETS® organization account.
-M-RETS is available to assist you throughout the registration process.
+The following guide will walk through the steps necessary to register a new generatr in your M-RETS® organization.
+The M-RETS Admin are available to assist you throughout the registration process.
 Please call 651-900-7891 or email our Client Services Team at <systemadmin@mrets.org>.

 <br>